reframe-hpc/reframe/docs/tutorial_advanced.rst

 The job options specified inside a ReFrame test are always the last to be emitted in the job script preamble and do not affect the options that are passed implicitly through other test attributes or configuration options.

 There is a small problem with this test though.
-What if we change the job scheduler in that partition or what if we want to port the test to a different system that does not use Slurm and and another option is needed to achieve the same result.
+What if we change the job scheduler in that partition or what if we want to port the test to a different system that does not use Slurm and another option is needed to achieve the same result.
 The obvious answer is to adapt the test, but is there a more portable way?
 The answer is yes and this can be achieved through so-called *extra resources*.
 ReFrame gives you the possibility to associate scheduler options to a "resource" managed by the partition scheduler.